 Venue: National Glass Centre, Sunderland

-Dates: This workshop will run for five Saturdays from 2nd November until 30th November 2019
+Dates: This workshop ran for five Saturdays from the 2nd November until the 30th November 2019.

 What is Screen Printing

 Screen printing is a technique used to apply ink through a photographic stencil, which can be fired permanently to glass.

 This five-week course will run for five Saturdays.
 It will offer you a comprehensive introduction into the process of screen printing onto glass.
 Through a combination of demonstrations and practical application you will learn how to select and design suitable imagery, prepare the screens for printing, and the process and techniques of screen printing on glass.
 You will apply these skills to create a series of prints using patterns, designs or images of your choice.